miquelmarti/Okutama-Action/index.md

 **Labels**:  Each line contains 10+ columns, separated by spaces.
 The definition of these columns are:

-1. Track ID. *All rows with the same ID belong to the same person for 180 frames.
-Then the person gets a new idea for the next 180 frames.
-We will soon release an update to make the IDs consistant.*
+1. Track ID. *please check the below part for details*
 2.   xmin.
 The top left x-coordinate of the bounding box.
 3.   ymin.
 The top left y-coordinate of the bounding box.
 4.   xmax.
 The bottom right x-coordinate of the bounding box.